UPDATE: The XFL Will Return On February 18, 2023

 Banking Options For XFL Betting

 Online sportsbooks do not extend credit to their players, which is a very good thing for all parties involved.
-However, as a result, the very first consideration when joining an XFL betting site is getting your funds loaded up so you can actually wager.
+However, as a result, the very first consideration when joining XFL betting sites, USFL betting sites, FCF betting sites, or NFL betting sites is getting your funds loaded up so you can actually wager.
 Most top sportsbooks offer support for several deposit options, and withdrawing your winnings is also typically quick and easy.

 - Payout Options – The payout options available at legal online betting sites for US players are less varied than the deposit options.
 Most books support courier checks, bank wires, and money orders, but as with deposits, Bitcoin is the best method.
 Further, Bitcoin is the only same-day payout option at offshore sites, and the cryptocurrency is not yet supported by domestic US operators.